 Concept Papers must conform to the content requirements described below.
 If Applicants exceed the maximum page length indicated above, ARPA-E will review only the authorized number of pages and disregard any additional pages.

 1. CONCEPT PAPER

 a.
 CONCEPT SUMMARY

-- Describe the proposed concept with minimal jargon, and explain how it addresses the Program Objectives of this FOA. - Provide a schematic or graphical illustration of the proposed concept.
+• Describe the proposed concept with minimal jargon, and explain how it addresses the Program Objectives of this FOA.

 b.
 INNOVATION AND IMPACT